Is Desert Rock set to be Saudi Arabia's most jaw-dropping hotel?

 The Red Sea hotel will integrate architecture with nature as the hotel and facilities will be built into the stunning Saudi mountain landscape…

-When you combine Saudi Arabia’s tourism boom and the fact that the country will be seeing some of the most innovative Giga projects, you get to see plans like this: a spectacular luxury resort construction project embedded in the mountains of the Saudi desert.
+When you combine Saudi Arabia’s tourism boom with a giga-project like the Red Sea, you get to see plans like this: a spectacular luxury resort embedded in the mountains of the Saudi desert.

 It’s a bold idea.

-The 60-key property will not be built on a mountainside.
-Instead, it will be carved directly into the ancient rock to preserve the striking silhouette of the surrounding environment.
+The 60-key, hyper-luxury resort is dramatically situated within the craggy rocks of The Red Sea, and is designed to blend modern architecture into the natural landscape.
+Rather than being built on a mountainside, Desert Rock will be carved directly into the ancient rock to preserve the striking silhouette of the surrounding environment.